 - Sponsored the WE-ACTx pediatric care program for HIV/AIDS patients in Rwanda;

 - Sponsored a Children’s Memorial Hospital medical team’s travel to Katmandu, Nepal, to perform corrective surgery for pediatric Extrahepatic Portal Hypertension.

-Continuing sponsorship of Kenyan physicians and medical personnel who are pursuing graduate education in International Public Health, Global Health and Masters of Medicine at major academic medical centers in the US, UK, Australia and South Africa.
+Sponsored graduate level education for Kenyan physicians and medical personnel in International Public Health, Global Health and Masters of Medicine at noted academic medical centers in the US, UK, Australia and South Africa.